Read This First

 Prompt 1: Provide a clear explanation of assembly theory and its implications.

-The central claim is this: Assembly theory is a framework in science that aims to understand the complexity and origins of life, particularly focusing on the formation and organization of complex structures from simpler components.
+In plain terms: Assembly theory is a framework in science that aims to understand the complexity and origins of life, particularly focusing on the formation and organization of complex structures from simpler components.

 Assembly theory provides a method to quantify the complexity of a structure by analyzing the number and types of steps required to assemble it from basic building blocks.
 This approach is particularly useful in distinguishing between simple and complex molecules.